 Proctor District – Each year, the shops and businesses of the Proctor District in North Tacoma host trick or treating, inviting kids from all around Tacoma.
 The streets are closed to traffic for a couple hours, too.
 The neighborhood around the Proctor District is also a great place to trick or treat house to house after the festivities are done.
 Many houses go all out and you'll find plenty of people out trick or treating.

-Fircrest – Tucked into Central Tacoma, Fircrest is a small, safe town (it's actually a separate city from Tacoma) with a quaint atmosphere, cute houses and family-friendly fun on Halloween.
+Fircrest – Tucked into the middle of Tacoma, Fircrest is a small, safe town (it's actually a separate city from Tacoma) with a quaint atmosphere, cute houses and family-friendly fun on Halloween.
 The Fircrest Community Center often has events on during the day.
 By night, the streets are filled with trick or treaters.

 Gig Harbor Downtown and Uptown – Gig Harbor homes are often spread out a bit too far to make for ideal neighborhood trick or treating.
 Fortunately, both downtown Gig Harbor (the Harbor area along the water) and Uptown (at 4701 Point Fosdick Drive) welcome trick or treaters.